top of page

 • Creating a set of industry standards to serve as a common language throughout the many siloed regions.

-In order to effectively face present and future challenges in modernizing the electric grid, the entire industry and its oversight would be best positioned to work in concert towards a single set of established goals shored up by foundational reform.
+In order to effectively meet present and future challenges in modernizing the electric grid, all stakeholders in the industry must work in concert towards a single set of established goals.

 This post was written by Evan Heryet, Program Manager at THAMPICO LLC, a consulting firm that provides program and project management support for utilities and cooperatives.
 We help our clients align people, process, and technology to produce optimal outcomes for energy project development.
 Our goal is to help our clients deliver more reliable, affordable, and clean energy, which is what the world wants and needs.